 Somers Point is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 10,688 people and four constituent neighborhoods, Somers Point is the 191st largest community in New Jersey.

-Somers Point is a decidedly white-collar city, with fully 85.27% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities, Somers Point isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Somers Point are a mix of both white- and blue-collar jobs.
 Overall, Somers Point is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Somers Point who work in office and administrative support (13.24%), food service (10.84%), and sales jobs (9.85%).
+There are especially a lot of people living in Somers Point who work in office and administrative support (12.87%), food service (11.20%), and sales jobs (9.58%).

 One of the nice things about Somers Point is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Somers Point citizens is a little higher than the average for US cities and towns: 22.98% of adults in Somers Point have at least a bachelor's degree.
+The population of Somers Point overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Somers Point, 23.35% have at least a bachelor's degree.